jessemonroy650/top-phonegap-mistakes/whitelist-matrix.md

 # White-list Matrix #
 Date: 2015-10-26

+By this point you should know there are three (3) platforms.
+If not, [read this](https://github.com/jessemonroy650/top-phonegap-mistakes/blob/master/new-to-Phonegap.md)

 If you have never heard of a [decision table](https://en.wikipedia.org/wiki/Decision_table), today you'll learn of the value of them.
 This easy enough.
 Start at the top (1.) and continue till to the bottom (9.).
 If you drop out anywhere along the way.
 You are done.

 However, the tables in 1., 7., 9., and 10. are short cuts (or aides) to help you get to the right place.
 You will notice, the tables do not loop back or interconnect.
 This was intentionally done to help you work in a linear fashion.